Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 For this to happen, Reader B’s end-to-end execution time must fully overlap and outlast Writer A’s work (DB write + cache delete).
 Under typical latency assumptions (t_db_w and t_cache are small compared to long-tail delays), this is usually rarer than scenario A, but when it does occur it is worse, because it recreates a stale cache entry (not just a transient stale read).

-We need to have more database.
+We need more database capacity.

 Authentication service